tiagojsag/playbook/guidelines/hiring.md

 When a new position is published you should also talk to our comms team / lead writer about promoting it in our social networks, and post in #general so other team members can do it in theirs.

 Depending on the urgency or availability we sometimes use paid services like LinkedIn recruiter.
 These have a cost per impressions and should be monitored if set up.
-Speak to DG if you think the process needs it
+Speak to DG if you think the process needs it.

 Additionally there are other resources that can be used: